vizdata-f21/project-1-7_up/proposal/proposal.md

-**Question 2:** How does household income level growth look like for each racial group over time, and how does the household income disparities look like for each racial group?
+**Question 2:** How does household income level growth look like for each racial group over time, and how does the household income disparities look like among each racial group?

   - Our hypothesis is that within racial groups, the income disparities has actually increased and that overall between racial groups the disparities are significant.

-  - Another hypothesis is that household income inequalities is the highest within Asian-Americans.
+We also hypothesize that household income inequalities is the highest within Asian-Americans.
 Our reasoning is that Asian-Americans came from different migration purposes.
 A significantly higher proportion of East-Asian and Indian-Americans came as professional and skilled white-collared workers while a higher proportion of Southeast-Asian Americans and Pacific Islander Americans came as blue-collared workers or war refugees.

 ## Analysis plan